sailik1991/akhonaranyak/_posts/2017-10-07-exhibition-gaganendra.markdown

    * Digital Image size for Canvas print is *21 inch* by *14 inches* at 150 dpi in JPEG format.
 Image size must not be less than 2 MB.

-5. Rename each of your photographs at a time with-
+5. Rename each of your photographs at a time with

 ~~~~~~~~
-Serial No_ Full name_ Caption_ Category_ Mobile no.
+Serial No_Full name_Caption_Category_Mobile no.
 ~~~~~~~~

 For example `01_Basabjit Ghosh _ Jackpot _ Bird _ 98311xxxxx`.
 All should be written in English.

 6. Please sent us an email at **akhonaranyakexhibition@gmail.com** with the following: